-- In the Style Editor, scroll down to Index Gallery and select Design: Slideshow and Slideshow Aspect Ratio: Auto.
+- In Site Styles, scroll down to Index Gallery and select Design: Slideshow and Slideshow Aspect Ratio: Auto.

 - Add any page content you want to display below the banner as a second page within the Index.

-Use these Style Editor tweaks to further adjust how the Gallery Page image displays:
+Use these Site Styles tweaks to further adjust how the Gallery Page image displays:

 - Transparent on Banner Images - Display the site header over the image.